Hwasong-11S: Choe Hyon destroyer

-During the launch of the Choe Hyon destroyer ship on 25 April 2025, a ballistic missile model apparently similar to Hwasong-11S was displayed.
+During the launch of the Choe Hyon destroyer on 25 April 2025, a ballistic missile model that apparently similar to Hwasong-11S was displayed.

 Photos from North Korean state media, as well as information from the test of the ship's weapon on 28 and 29 April 2025 indicate that the destroyer is planned to carry 10 Hwasong-11S missiles in large vertical launcher.

 8.24 Yongung

 The first successful launch of Hwasong-11S in October 2021 was conducted using a Sinpo-class submarine, called 8.24 Yongung.

 Hero Kim Kun Ok submarine

 The Hero Kim Kun Ok submarine, which was unveiled in September 2023, is capable to carrying up to four Hwasong-11S missiles in four larger launch tubes.